mxtamp/mxtamp/README.md

-- 👋 Hi, I’m Maria-Christina!
+- 👋 Hi, I’m Maria-Christina and I am based in Athens, Greece!
 - 👀 I’m interested in diving into CODING and IT projects.
 - 🌱 I’m currently learning Full Stack Web Development with Social Hackers Academy.
 - 😄 Pronouns: she/her